South Australia

 South Australia operates across metropolitan and regional councils, along with multiple state agencies depending on land type.
 Approval processes are generally clear, but turnaround times and requirements can vary by council and location context.

-Allow time for cultural and environmental consultation where required
+• Allow adequate time for environmental and cultural consultation

 Agencies to Allow Extra Time For